 The cross is marked today by the new stone cross erected for the millennium (left).
 The stone was quarried from Bridge Quarry, Kerridge, on the side of Kerridge Hill.
 Mrs. Doreen Earl fashioned it on her computer controlled stone dressing machine into the beautiful monument you see today.
 The embellishments are not carved but sand blasted.

-Notable sites include Bollington Cross School; St. Oswald’s Church; the Cock & Pheasant inn (the only one at this end of the town); Turner Heath House; Barley Grange (used to be the Barley Mow pub); the new cross (pictured); Bollington Leisure Centre; The Mount – once the Greg family home, now an elderly persons home in Flash Lane.
+Notable sites include Bollington Cross School; St. Oswald’s Church; the Cock & Pheasant inn (the only one at this end of the town); Turner Heath House; Barley Grange (used to be the Barley Mow pub); the new cross (pictured); Bollington Leisure Centre; The Mount – once the Greg family home, now a care home in Flash Lane.

 There is a very strong desire locally to maintain a green strip between Bollington Cross and Tytherington – Bollington is very certain that it does not want its individuality and identity to be subsumed by the urban sprawl that is Macclesfield.
 “Bollington, a place in its own right!”!